davidxv15/Weather-App/client/README.md

 # Weather App Backend ⛈️

-The backend server for the Weather App, built with Node.js and Express.js, providing weather data and user-specific favorites.
+The backend server for the Weather App, built with Node.js and Express.js, provides weather data and user-specific favorites.

 ## How the Backend Works